CG-Security/Security-SOP-Runbooks/README.md

 All templates are located in the `Templates/` folder.

-### Available Templates

-- **Access Review Worksheet**
+### Access Review Worksheet
 A structured table for documenting quarterly or periodic access reviews, including privileged access validation, reviewer notes, identified issues, and required actions.

-- **Incident Intake Form**
+### Incident Intake Form
 Standardized form used to capture initial details of potential security incidents, including reporter information, system impact, evidence, severity estimation, and triage notes.

-- **Audit Evidence Collection Template**
+### Audit Evidence Collection Template
 Template aligned with the Audit Evidence SOP for documenting evidence requests, validation checklists, storage details, and reviewer sign-off for audits and assessments.

-- **Vendor Security Questionnaire**
+### Vendor Security Questionnaire
 Due-diligence questionnaire aligned to the Vendor Onboarding SOP.
 Captures information on authentication, encryption, incident response, certifications, and subcontractors.

-- **Patch Validation Checklist**
+### Patch Validation Checklist
 A repeatable checklist used during monthly patch cycles to verify patch deployment, reboots, service health checks, rescans, and exceptions.

 ---